zjorz/Public-AD-Scripts/Check-AD-Replication-Latency-Convergence.md

 * All is displayed on screen using different colors depending on what is occuring.
 The same thing is also logged to a log file without colors
 * It checks if specified NC exists.
 If not, the script aborts.
 * It checks if specified RWDC exists.
 If not, the script aborts.
+* Disjoint namespaces and discontiguous namespaces are supported
 * The script DOES NOT allow or support the schema partition to be targeted!

 ## PARAMETER(S)